Automattic/wp-calypso/packages/command-palette/README.md

 ## Add a command

-In order to add a new command to the palette, you can include the command object in `useCommandsArrayWpcom` or create a new hook and include it to `useCommandPalette` hooks.
+In order to add a new command to the palette, you can include the command object in `useCommands` or create a new hook and include it to `useCommandPalette` hooks.

 ### Command properties